What are Eyelash Fills?

 Today we are going to talk a little bit about what a lash fill is and what they mean for your client.
 The basic technique for applying eyelash extensions on your clients is using tweezers to place a synthetic eyelash extension on a natural lash to “fill out” the client’s lashes.
 The eyelash extension fill procedure is done by dipping the lash you will be attaching into the lash glue and placing it carefully onto the natural lash close to the lash line.
 Remember, you are not placing it on the eyelid itself!

-Once your client has a full set of eyelash extension, they will need to come in periodically for “fills’.
-Fills are simply new lashes placed on natural lashes as the old ones fall off.
+Once your client has a full set of eyelash extensions, they will need to come in periodically for “lash fills.”
+Eyelash extension fills are simply new lashes placed on natural lashes as the old ones fall off.
+How many lash fills before applying a new set?
 Ideally, your client will come in every two to four weeks, but longer wait times may mean it will take longer to fill the lashes as more lashes will need to be filled.
 The client’s lashes have a natural growth cycle, just like hair.
 Natural lashes fall off anywhere from 60-90 days and new ones will grow in to replace them.

-Factors that can influence how often your client is seen for fills may include:
+Factors that can influence how often your client is seen for eyelash fills may include: